If you have any questions that aren't listed and can't find them anywhere on our website send us an email.

 Yes, however they are reserved for students who need to make up flight time.
 No summer classes are available for incoming freshmen.
 All freshmen must start in the Aviation Program the Fall of their first year.

-Our Aviation maintenance Technician School is set up so that to obtain both ratings it takes six semesters (three school years).
+Our Aviation maintenance Technician School is set up so that to obtain both ratings it takes four semesters (two school years).
 You will obtain one rating each year.
-We alternate years, so that one year we offer the General, Airframe rating, and the following year we offer the Powerplant rating.
+We alternate years, so that one year we offer the Airframe rating, and the following year we offer the Powerplant rating.

 Yes, IAMA hosted their annual conference in our facilities in May of 2013

-No, if you are a U.S. Citizen, you are not required to be an Andrews' student to earn your pilot ratings unless you are seeking a college degree.
-If you are a non-U.S. Citizen, as part of the FAA requirements, you will have to be formally accepted into a degree program at Andrews University and apply for permission to initiate flight training with the Transportation Security Administration (TSA).
+No, if you are a U.S. Citizen, you are not required to be an Andrews's student to earn your maintenance ratings unless you are seeking a college degree.
+If you are a non-U.S. Citizen, as part of the FAA requirements, you will have to be formally accepted into a degree program at Andrews University.

 The main campus of Andrews University has plenty of job opportunities for current students.
 If you are looking to work at the Department of Aviation, we have options like lab assistants, line service technicians, and office assistants.